|Weight:||Spot Price:||Buy Price:|

-GoldCore offer Silver Maples and all leading silver bullion coins and deliver throughout the UK in England, Scotland, Wales and Northern Ireland.
+GoldCore offers Silver Maples and all leading silver bullion coins and delivers throughout the UK in England, Scotland, Wales and Northern Ireland.

 We deliver silver bullion coins through fully insured international shipping services and national postal services such as FedEx, UPS, and Royal Mail.

 Insured delivery is very discreet in unmarked packages.
 Bullion coins and bars are carefully, tightly, and securely packed to muffle sound and prevent damage.

-Insured delivery the UK for silver bullion coins is generally 4 to 10 working days.
+Insured delivery to the UK for silver bullion coins is generally 4 to 10 working days.
 For certain products and during periods of high demand delivery can be a maximum of 15 working days.
 Insured delivery costs are competitive.

 Note: Minimum order for delivery of Silver Maple Coins is 25 troy ounces or one tube.

 Storing & Vaulting Silver Canadian Maple Leaf Coins Internationally

 For larger amounts or those seeking added liquidity, UK investors can buy Canadian Maple Silver Bullion Coin “monster boxes” and own them in allocated and segregated storage in GoldCore Secure Storage.

-GoldCore provide our British clients fully insured secure storage facilities in the safest vaults in the safest jurisdictions in the world – in Zurich, London, Hong Kong and Singapore.
+GoldCore provides our British clients fully insured secure storage facilities in the safest vaults in the safest jurisdictions in the world – in Zurich, London, Hong Kong and Singapore.